-SCP technique.
-Both of the systems are encoded with an Alamouti code.
-In this simulation, we assume no phase noise at the receiver.
-In contrast to standard MIMO self-het OFDM, the enhanced scheme provides approximately 2.7dB and 3.5dB gains at BER of 10^{-3} with P = 2 and P = 4, respectively.
-For $P \ll N$, the SCP technique consumes a negligible amount of extra bandwidth.
-We also observe that P = 4 is a good compromise, since the gain saturates for P > 4, and the rate loss at P = 4 is negligible.
-As shown in Proposition 1, the diversity order of standard Alamouti coded MIMO self-het OFDM is 2, which is half of that in a conventional Alamouti coded MIMO-OFDM.
-As discussed in Propositions 2 and 3, the diversity order of enhanced MIMO self-het OFDM using Alamouti code is between 3 and 4.
-In Fig. 3, the simulation results agrees with this analytical result.
-Furthermore, compared to Alamouti coded MIMO-OFDM with superheterodyne structures, the enhanced Alamouti coded MIMO self-het OFDM has approximately 7.4dB performance loss at BER of 10^{-3} .
-The performance loss is due to the fact that approximately half of transmitted power is spent for the transmission of the RF carrier, as well as 50% rate loss required to enable the non-linear detection.
-Nevertheless, we remark that MIMO self-het OFDM has the advantage of using an extremely low complexity RF frontend as well as phase noise immunity, which is not available in conventional OFDM with super-heterodyne structures.
+bandwidth.
+We also observe that P = 4 is a good compromise, since the gain saturates for P > 4, and the rate loss at P = 4is negligible.
+As shown in Proposition 1, the diversity order of standard Alamouti-coded MIMO self-het OFDM is 2, which is half of that in a conventional Alamouti-coded MIMO-OFDM.
+As discussed in Propositions 2 and 3, the diversity order of enhanced MIMO self-het OFDM using the Alamouti code is between 3 and 4.
+In Fig. 3, the simulation results agree with this analytical result.
+Furthermore, compared with Alamouti-coded MIMO-OFDM with superheterodyne structures, the enhanced Alamouti-coded MIMO self-het OFDM has approximately 7.4 dB performance loss at BER of 10^{-3} .
+The performance loss is due to the fact that approximately half of transmitted power is spent for the transmission of the RF carrier, and a 50% rate loss is required to enable the nonlinear detection.
+Nevertheless, we remark that MIMO self-het OFDM has the advantage of using an extremely low complexity RF front end, as well as phase noise immunity, which is not available in conventional OFDM with superheterodyne structures.

-Fig. 4 compares the BER performance of a standard 2×2 MIMO self-het OFDM and the enhanced 2×2 MIMO self-het OFDM.
-In this simulation, we assume no phase noise at the receiver and both systems are encoded by the Golden code.
-We see the enhanced scheme provides 2.5dB and 3.3dB gains at BER of 10^{-3} for P = 2 and P = 4 compared to the standard one, respectively.
+Fig. 4 compares the BER performance of a standard 2×2 MIMO self-het OFDM and the enhanced 2×2 MIMO selfhet OFDM.
+In this simulation, we assume no phase noise at the receiver, and both systems are encoded by the Golden code.
+We see that the enhanced scheme provides 2.5 and 3.3 dB gains at BER of 10^{-3} for P = 2 and P = 4 compared with the standard one, respectively.
 A diversity gain similar to that of the Alamouti code (from 2 to 3) is observed when using the Golden code.
-We note that the coded enhanced scheme is approximately 9.7dB worse than MIMO-OFDM with superheterodyne structures at BER of 10^{-3} [18].
+We note that the coded enhanced scheme is approximately 9.7 dB worse than MIMO-OFDM with superheterodyne structures at BER of 10^{-3} [18].